vestrel00/contacts-android/howto/howto-learn-more-contact-lookup-key.md

 in the **local** Contacts table_.
 These look like any number used as an ID in a database table.
 For example; `4`, `8`, `15`, `16`, `23`, `42`, ...

-The _Contact lookup key_ is a string that serves as the _unique identifier for a Contact in the **local and remote** databases_.
+The _Contact lookup key_ is a string that serves as the _unique identifier for an aggregate contact in the **local and remote** databases_.
 These look like randomly generated or hashed strings.
-For example;
-`2059i4a27289d88a0a4e7`, `0r62-2A2C2E`, ...
+For example; `2059i4a27289d88a0a4e7`, `0r62-2A2C2E`, ...

 The official documentation for the Contact lookup key is,